 A common issue is the “Server not found – Firefox can’t find the server” error on Firefox.
 Many users have reported that they encounter this error while trying to load a website on Firefox even though the website opens fine with other browsers.
 If you are facing the same problem, read this article for the resolution.

-Server not found error on Firefox
+What does the Server not found error mean?

 - A hyper-protective anti-virus or Firewall can cause the error.